 Ireland has over 18 years of experience leading operational strategy and financial management for international organizations both in the US and abroad.
 He has provided executive-level leadership to non- and for-profit groups funded by clients including the US Agency for International Development (USAID), the UK Department for International Development (DFID), the Bill & Melinda Gates Foundation, and the Global Fund to Fight AIDS, Tuberculosis and Malaria.

-From 2010 to 2018, Mr. Ireland served as the Chief Financial Officer for the Partnership for Supply Chain Management (PFSCM), a nonprofit consortium with an annual budget of over $1 billion focused on the design and deployment of procurement and logistics solutions for public health programs worldwide.
-In this role, he was responsible for organizing and directing accounting, contracts, finance, information systems, human resources, and facilities activities.
+From 2010 to 2018, Ireland served as the Chief Financial Officer/Director of Finance & Administration for the Partnership for Supply Chain Management (PFSCM), a nonprofit consortium with an annual budget of over $1 billion focused on the design and deployment of procurement and logistics solutions for public health programs worldwide.
+He organized and directed all administrative functions including accounting, contracts, corporate finance, information systems and human resources.

-Mr. Ireland holds a BA in Political Science from the University of Kentucky, a Master of Public Administration degree from Northeastern University, and an MBA from the University of Virginia’s Darden School of Business.
+Ireland holds a BA in Political Science from the University of Kentucky, a Master of Public Administration degree from Northeastern University, and an MBA from the University of Virginia’s Darden School of Business.